abecel22/devlogger/README.md

 # Devlogger

+Stay organized by logging all of your developer tasks that you completed on each project.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.

 ## Development server